openshift/openshift-origin-design/web-console/knikubevirt/deplying-kubevirt/deploying-kubevirt.md

 ## Pre-Installation

-![BasSeaching for HCO on the OperatorHub](img/1-01.png) On the OperatorHub, get a match for searching “KubeVirt HyperConverged/CNV/virt/virtualization…” etc (we currently have only a hit with “Hyperconverged…”)
+![BasSeaching for HCO on the OperatorHub](img/1-01.png) On the OperatorHub, get a hit for searching any of the following:
+ - “KubeVirt
+ - "HyperConverged"
+ - "CNV"
+ - "Virtualization”
+ - "Virtual"
+ - "Machines"

 ![Installing Operator](img/1-02.png)
 After viewing details, including a list of the APIs, the user clicks ‘Install’